-The Sydney Olympic Park Aquatic Centre is located in the heart of the Homebush Olympic Precinct.
+The Sydney Olympic Park Aquatic Centre is located in the heart of the Homebush Olympic Precinct in Sydney Olympic Park.

 Top Tip: There is lots of parking available, although the pools assigned parking area, P2 is often full and you will be redirected to P3.
 Don’t forget to take your parking ticket with you to the pool, as they will validate it so you can have 4 hours parking free.

 Whilst the pool itself is open longer hours, Splashers Water playground opens from 10am-7pm in the summer months, with shorter hours in the winter.

 Entry cost is quite reasonable, and on par with other less exciting suburban pools.
 A family ticket (2 adults and 3 children) will set you back $27.50.
 There are numerous Olympic sized pools and diving facilities but many of these are busy on the weekends with competitions and swim school lessons.
 Whatever the case, by far the main attraction is Splashers Water Playground.

 The water playground consists of a play structure with three small water slides, water cannons, tipping buckets, pull ropes and other fun water play equipment.
 Even our just turned 4-year-old, who is not yet an independent swimmer loved this playground and I felt confident in her abilities to safely navigate it.
 Our 6-year-old could have passed several hours running up and sliding down, and adults and kids alike love watching the massive bucket fill and waiting for it to tip.